iNspireXD/iNspireXD/README.md

 ### Hi there 👋

-I'm Aswin Karki, a passionate Software Developer from who loves exploring the realms of technology and creativity.
+I'm Aswin Karki, a passionate Software Developer who loves exploring the realms of technology and creativity.

 ## 💻 Technical Skills